How to Preserve Meat With Salt

 Funny Bacon-Making Video

-Recipe for Making Corned Beef
+My Recipe for Homemade Corned Beef

 Corned beef is made in a pickling solution, and the recipe is simple enough that anyone can do it.
 If you have the space in your refrigerator to store it while in the process of pickling, you can do it.
 Here are the steps you need to follow.